 What is Pongal?

-Pongal is a four-day harvest festival in Tamil Nadu, the name of which means "boiling over" or "spilling over", signifying abundance and prosperity.
-It takes place in mid-January each year and corresponds with Makar Sankranti, which marks the first day of the sun's return journey to the northern hemisphere.
+Pongal is a.four-day harvest and thanksgiving festival in Tamil Nadu and the name of a dish made from rice.
+The name means "boiling over" or "spilling over", signifying abundance and prosperity.
+The festival takes place in mid-January each year and corresponds with Makar Sankranti, which marks the first day of the sun's return journey to the northern hemisphere.
 Although a January harvest isn't common in the western world, India's hot and monsoonal climate provides two growing seasons.

 Making the Pongal Kolam